dfsp-spirit/brainview/README.md

 # brainview
 Simple Python module to visualize morphometry data on 3D brain meshes.
 Based on matplotlib and Mayavi.
+This is a prototype and not ready for production.

+## IMPORTANT UPDATE

+After playing with it for a while I have come to the conclusion that I don't really like Mayavi.
+For now, this project is on halt.

+I suggest to have a look at [pycortex](https://github.com/gallantlab/pycortex) or [PySurfer](https://pysurfer.github.io/) for brain visulization in Python.

 ## About